Burberry Group logo

 Channels

-• Flagship stores in premium global locations
+• Flagship stores in premium locations

-• E-commerce platform with AR/VR experiences
+• E-commerce platform and mobile app

 Customer Segments

-• High-net-worth individuals valuing craftsmanship
+• High-net-worth individuals seeking heritage

 Costs

-• Premium materials and manufacturing processes
+• High-quality materials and manufacturing

-• Marketing and brand building investments
+• Global marketing and brand campaigns

 Burberry Group Product Market Fit Analysis